Training and Program Configuration

 But with many school districts facing budget cuts, many other community organizations sponsor and fund the READY! for Kindergarten program to strengthen and invest in the future of their communities.

-There are many options to fund a READY! for Kindergarten program, some include: forming a chapter of The Children’s Reading Foundation, some include:
+There are many options to fund a READY! for Kindergarten program including:

 - School Districts